kahinimehta/SocialRecognitionTask/script.md

 - **Button Positions**: All buttons are positioned away from screen edges for better clickability
 - **Decision screen labels**: On the switch/stay screen, "you" (green) and the partner name "Amy" or "Ben" (blue) appear below the scale next to the markers
 - **Leaderboard**: Shows 5 players (P01-P05), participant ranked 2; continue button is placed lower to avoid overlap with text
-- **Practice vs. Real**: The practice block uses simple shapes (green circle, red circle, blue square).
-The real experiment uses photographs from the THINGS dataset
+- **Practice vs. Real**: The practice block uses Carly (Amy's assistant; same image as Amy) and simple shapes (green circle, red circle, blue square).
+Carly only appears in practice.
+The real experiment uses Amy or Ben as partners and photographs from the THINGS dataset

 ---